piloting-your-mom/Explaining-DTale/README.md

 In this blog, we will explore everything D-Tale offers—from its key features and installation process to its practical applications in data analysis.
 We will also discuss  exploratory data analysis (EDA) through interactive visualizations, real-time data manipulation, and seamless integration with Pandas.
 Lets dive in.

 # Installation & Setup
  Installing D-Tale is straightforward.
 It can be added to a Python environment using pip:

+''' k '''
 $ pip install dtale
-Successfully installed dtale-2.3.1 ...
+Successfully installed dtale-2.3.1 ... '''

 pip install dtale